<?xml version="1.0" encoding="utf-8"?>

 <title>Theme music and the Rockonator</title>

-<link rel="alternate" type="text/html" href="http://earreverends.com/notes/theme-music-rockonator/" />
+<link rel="alternate" type="text/html" href="https://earreverends.com/notes/theme-music-rockonator/" />

 <id>tag:earreverends.com,2008:notes/2.68</id>